maratai/craftery/leisure_reading/poetry.md

 - Elias Lönnrot, after oral tradition.
 Trans.
 Keith Bosley. *The Kalevala*.
 Here is where I admit that it was from Joan D. Vinge's science fiction novel *The Summer Queen* that I learned of *The Kalevala*... **to-read**
 - Ted Hughes. *The Thought-Fox*.
 Many thanks to Ursula Whitcher. **Recommended**.
 - Thomas Babbington Macaulay. *Lays of Ancient Rome: Complete New Edition*.
 Thanks to Jennifer S. I imprinted on *Horatius* as a child.
 The poetry is in the public domain. **Recommended**.
+- Ursula Schulze and Siegfried Grosse.
+Reclam. *Das Nibelungenlied: Mittelhochdeutsch/Neuhochdeutsch*.
+Apologies, I've probably messed up the attribution but I only had one year of German...
 - William Whobrey, ed. and trans. *The Nibelungenlied with the Klage*.
 A prose translation. **Recommended**.